Take a stroll through traditional district Yanaka & Asakusa

 For second timers, why not try some quirky spots such as a bird cafe or plastic food sample shop?

-I am Japanese born and bred, but spent many happy years in Canada studying English and I have raised my children in the UK.
-During my time in the UK, I volunteered and introduced Japanese language and culture to local schools.
+I am Japanese born and bred but have spent happy years in Canada and the UK bringing up children and introducing Japanese culture/language at local schools.

 Sample Tour Timeline